gaurav567/EVA_Projects/README.md

 <p>Their are certain reasons why 3x3 kernels are used mostly which is discussed below with examples-:</p>

-<br>1.Logic behind not using even no's - As their is no concept of middle so we cannot thing of left and right part.It is difficult to make something symmentric</br>
+1.Logic behind not using even no's - As their is no concept of middle so we cannot thing of left and right part.It is difficult to make something symmentric.
 <br>eg-: We cannot make traingle from 4x4 without losing pixels and the loss after using 3x3 on 4x4 is 16-9 =7 pixels which could be huge if we consider millions of kernels.</br>

 <h4>2.Why not 5x5 or higher?</h4>